Cozy Peach Kitchen

 Ingredients

 • Quinoa: Choose any color of quinoa.
-An equal amount of rice or another whole grain also works.
+An equal amount of rice or couscous also works.
+I recommend cooking quinoa in vegetable broth for the best flavor.

 Tofu marinade